Chalcis: The modern town

 Chalkida became part of the newborn Greek state after the Greek War of Independence.
 The modern town received an impetus in its export trade from the establishment of railway connection with Athens and its port Piraeus in 1904.
 In the early 20th century it was composed of two parts—the old walled town at the bridge over the Euripus, where a number of Turkish families continued to live until the late 19th century, and a sizeable Jewish community lived until World War II, and the more modern suburb that lies outside it, chiefly occupied by Greeks.

 The old town, called the Castro (citadel), was surrounded by a full circuit of defense walls until they were completely razed for urban development around the start of the 20th century.

 The city is served by a railway station and is the terminus for the Athens Suburban Railway to Athens.

+There is a Holocaust memorial honoring the Jewish lives lost during World War II outside of the Chalkis Jewish cemetery.

 Ecclesiastical history

 Greek bishopric

 The Byzantine diocese of Chalkis was initially a suffragan of the Archdiocese of Corinth, but in the 9th century was transferred to the Metropolitan of Athens, remaining in the sway of the Patriarchate of Constantinople.
-It was also known as Euripo, like it's mentioned in the Byzantine imperial Notitia Episcopatuum since emperor Leo VI the Wise (886-912).
+It was also known as Euripo, like it is mentioned in the Byzantine imperial Notitia Episcopatuum since emperor Leo VI the Wise (886-912).

-Several of its Greek bishops are recorded, but some disputed :
+Several of its Greek bishops are recorded, but some are disputed :